Skip to content

 • health insurance details

-Step 5: Entry and residence permit
+Step 5: Entry and Swiss residence permit

 Upon arrival in Switzerland, register with the local cantonal authorities within 14 days and obtain your residence permit.
+Your residence permit will be added to your passport and will specify the permit type (L, B, or C), the duration, and any employment restrictions.

 4. Documents required for Indian citizens